iCyanCorporation/opendomains/README.md

 │   └── tlds-alpha-by-domain.txt # Source of TLDs from ICANN
 │
-├── data/                     # Stores CSV files for crawl progress and metadata │   └── com/
+├── data/                     # Stores CSV files for crawl progress and metadata │   └── example.com.csv
-│       └── example.com.csv
 │
 ├── domains/                  # Stores crawled content as markdown │   └── com/
+│       ├── example.com/
+│       │   ├── index.md
+│       │   ├── about.md
+│       │   └── contact.md
-│       └── example.com/
+│       └── product.example.com/
 │           ├── index.md
-│           ├── about.md
-│           └── contact.md
+│           └── about.md
 │
 ├── scripts/
 │   ├── crawl.py              # Main crawling script
-│   ├── init_folders.py       # Bootstrap script for folder creation (domains/ and data/)
+│   ├── init_crawl.py         # Bootstrap script for folder creation (domains/ and data/)
 │   └── reset_crawl.py        # Script to remove data/ and domains/ folders
+│
 ├── .github/workflows/
 │   └── crawl.yml             # Scheduled GitHub Actions workflow
+│
-├── newly_added_domains.log   # Log of domains added in the last crawl run (cleared on each run) └── README.md
+├── added_domains_new.log     # Log of domains added in the last crawl run (cleared on each run and update when a crwal get new urls in real-time)
+│
+├── added_domains_history.txt # Add urls after convert it into markdown │
+├── added_domains_queue.txt   # Add urls when get urls from a page │
+└── README.md

 # Documentation reflects CSV-based progress tracking in data/, markdown content in domains/, and release process.